Paint Glossary: All About Paint, Color and Tools

 Paint Sprayers: There is a wide selection of sprayers available, ranging in size, capabilities and price.
 No matter which type you use, always wear a dust mask or respirator to protect yourself from fumes (Image 1).

-- Diaphragm paint sprayer – works with five-gallon bucket to provide a continuous supply of paint.
+Diaphragm paint sprayer -- works with a five-gallon bucket to provide a continuous supply of paint.

 Paint-Sprayer Cleanup: After using latex paint, run water through the sprayer until it's clear.
 After using oil-based paint, pour paint thinner into the sprayer.
 It's important to clean the sprayer and nozzles thoroughly because any leftover paint can ruin the machine.